Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Important Note:
 - Converting a simple object to a RegExp object might not be necessary in all cases.
 Regular expressions are specifically used for pattern matching in strings.

+### Time Complexity: O(n)
+- Adding flags to a regular expression string does not significantly affect the time complexity.
+- The complexity remains linear relative to the length of the pattern string.

 </p>
 </details>